Ali-zain-javed/BlueEastTemplates/README.md

-# ReadMeTemplates
+# BlueEastTemplates

-This respo contains code and documentation templates to follow across all bluerain projects.
+This repo contains code and documentation templates to follow across all bluerain projects.

 ## Documentation